1996 Parliament House riot

-The 1996 Parliament House riot (also called the Canberra riot) involved a physical attack on Parliament House, Canberra, Australia, on 19 August 1996.
-The riot followed the "Cavalcade to Canberra" protest rally organised by the Australian Council of Trade Unions (ACTU) against the Howard Government's first Budget following the 1996 Australian federal election.
+The 1996 Parliament House riot (also called the Canberra riot), involved a physical attack on Parliament House, Canberra, Australia, on 19 August 1996.
+The riot followed the "Cavalcade to Canberra" protest rally organised by the Australian Council of Trade Unions (ACTU) against the Howard government's first Budget following the 1996 Australian federal election.
 The demonstrators injured 90 people while forcing their way into the Parliamentary foyer, looting the Parliamentary shop, attacking police and inflicting other damage on the building.

 Overview

-The Australian Council of Trade Unions called the "cavalcade to Canberra" rally to protest against the proposed Budget cuts and industrial relations reform agenda of the Liberal-National Coalition Howard Government.
+The Australian Council of Trade Unions called the "cavalcade to Canberra" rally to protest against the proposed budget cuts and industrial relations reform agenda of the Liberal-National Coalition Howard government.
 According to then President of the Senate, Margaret Reid, the initially peaceful protest deteriorated into violent action when a new group of demonstrators arrived in the early afternoon and, joined by people from the main protest, attacked the entrance to Parliament.
 Around 90 personnel were injured —including lacerations, sprains, and head and eye injuries.
 Damage to the forecourt and foyer of Parliament was initially estimated at $75,000 and the Parliamentary shop was looted.
 Nine rioters were arrested and charged with a variety of offences.

 Background

 Industrial relations reform had been a key issue canvassed by Liberal Leader John Howard in the 1996 Australian Federal election campaign.
 Elements of the reforms had been opposed by the Labor Party and Union movement.
 During the election campaign, ACTU Secretary, Bill Kelty, had threatened 'industrial war' if a Coalition Government tried to challenge union power.

-The newly elected Howard Government proposed to balance the Australian federal budget by means of extensive budget cuts, and introduced a draft Workplace Relations Amendment Bill which proposed to curtail 'compulsory unionism' and to introduce a more decentralised bargaining structure to the Australian work place.
+The newly elected Howard government proposed to balance the Australian federal budget by means of extensive budget cuts, and introduced a draft Workplace Relations Amendment Bill which proposed to curtail 'compulsory unionism' and to introduce a more decentralised bargaining structure to the Australian work place.
 In response, the Labor Party aligned Australian Council of Trade Unions organised a campaign of protest to culminate on the eve of the federal budget, 19 August 1996 with a protest rally on the lawns of the Federal Parliament, called the "Cavalcade to Canberra".

 The protest

-On 4 July 1996, the A.C.T.
-Trades and Labour Council advised the Speaker and President of the Parliament that a rally would be held at Parliament House on Monday, 19 August and requested permission to conduct a march around the Parliament building.
-The march was approved for between 1.35p.m. and 2.25 p.m, provided adequate marshalling was organised and that the demonstration did not obstruct access to Parliament.
+On 4 July 1996, the Australian Capital Territory Trades and Labour Council advised the Speaker and President of the Parliament that a rally would be held at Parliament House on Monday, 19 August and requested permission to conduct a march around the Parliament building.
+The march was approved for between 1:35 pm and 2:25 pm, provided adequate marshalling was organised and that the demonstration did not obstruct access to Parliament.
 Subsequent discussions were also conducted with the Construction, Forestry, Mining and Energy Union and the indigenous representatives and all agreed to these parameters for the demonstration.